petabi/sniffles/README.md

     20% binary, 10% letters, etc.  One Caveat is that ASCII chars that might cause problems with regular expressions (like `[' or '{') are converted to hex representation (\x3b for example).
--    -c \t number of regular expression to generate.
+-    -c number of regular expression to generate.
 Default is one.
--    -D \t Class Distribution: There are only two slots in the class distribution.
+-    -D Class Distribution: There are only two slots in the class distribution.
 The first slot is the probability that the class is comprised of some number of randomly generated character.
 The second slot is the probability that the class is comprised of ranges (like a-z).
--    -f \t output file name.
+-    -f output file name.
 This sets the name of the file where the regular expressions are stored.
 The default is a file named rand.re in the current working directory.
--    -g \t Groups: All regular expressions will have a common prefix with at least one or more other regular expressions (as long as there are more than one regex.)
+-    -g Groups: All regular expressions will have a common prefix with at least one or more other regular expressions (as long as there are more than one regex.)
 A common prefix is just a regular expression that is the same for some set of regular expressions.
 The total number of possible common prefixes is from 1 to 1/2 the size of the total regular expressions to generate.
 The default value for this is false.
 This option takes no parameters.
--    -l \t lambda for length:  This is the mean length for an exponentional distribution of regular expression lengths.
+-    -l lambda for length:  This is the mean length for an exponentional distribution of regular expression lengths.
 The default value is 10.
--    -n \t negation probability: The probability that a character class will be a negation class ([^xyz]) rather than a normal character class ([xyz]).
+-    -n negation probability: The probability that a character class will be a negation class ([^xyz]) rather than a normal character class ([xyz]).
     Default probability is 50%.
--    -o \t option chance:  This is the chance for an option to be appended to the regular expression.
+-    -o option chance:  This is the chance for an option to be appended to the regular expression.
 Current options are 'i', 'm', and 's'.
     A random number of options are added to the list with those options chose through a uniform distribution.
--    -R \t repetition chance: The chance of repetition occuring after any structural component has been added to the regular expression.
+-    -R repetition chance: The chance of repetition occuring after any structural component has been added to the regular expression.
--    -r \t repetion distribution: The distribution of repetition structures.
+-    -r repetion distribution: The distribution of repetition structures.
     The slots are: Zero to one (?), Zero to many (*), one to many (+), and counting ({x,y}).
--    -t \t Re structural type distribution: The distribution for the primary structural components of the regular expression.
+-    -t Re structural type distribution: The distribution for the primary structural components of the regular expression.
 These are comprised of three slots, or categories: characters, classes, and alternation.
 Note, alternation will simply generate a smaller